-Join Brian Thurston Bralczyk for an in-depth discussion in this video Aligning and positioning widgets in Axure, part of UX Design Tools: Axure.
+Join Brian Thurston Bralczyk for an in-depth discussion in this video Aligning and positioning widgets in Axure, part of Axure for UX Design.

 You may have noticed in the last video that my text links at the top are not lined up and you may have just thought I was a sloppy designer.
 Well, believe it or not, I did this on purpose so that we could take a look at the Alignment tools here in Axure.
 So, I'm in the Chapter 2 02 Start file.
 And let's start by aligning these four text links so they are all in one nice horizontal line.
 So, we'll select them all and then, up here at the top of our window, we have a drop down that says align, so we will open that up, and we get a few options here.